 We remain optimistic with regard to global shares and the outlook for the wider global economy.
 Brexit itself is unlikely to significantly impact markets outside the EU.
 The world economy is far more dependent on how US-China trade relations play out and the rate at which global central banks increase interest rates.
 Similarly, developments in machine-led automation, self-driving vehicles or AI, could bring seismic economic change that completely offset the current trade tensions.

 Until then it’s important to keep calm, ignore the noise, and resist the urge of reacting to every sensational headline.
 As history has shown us many times, markets will go down and up, but over the longer-term economies and business adapt to changes in circumstances.
-Our job as investment professionals is to remain vigilant, minimise the impact of any downturns on your Plans and take advantage of opportunities as they arise.
+Our job as investment professionals is to remain vigilant, minimise the impact of any downturns on your Investment Plans and take advantage of opportunities as they arise.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.